Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Notes: Thanks to the [moonlight-stream](https://github.com/moonlight-stream/moonlight-embedded) team for creating this solution that makes it possible.
 Also thanks to [AreaScout](https://github.com/AreaScout/moonlight-embedded) for the necessary modifications that make this possible to run on the rk3326 platform.

 ### Mr. Boom (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Mr. Boom files are already included and ready to go.
-Just start Mr. Boom from Ports in the emulationstation menu.
+Just start Mr. Boom from Ports in the emulationstation menu. \
+Notes: Thanks to [Javanaise](https://github.com/Javanaise/mrboom-libretro) for creating this clone for libretro/retroarch and thanks to [Libretro](https://github.com/libretro/mrboom-libretro) for officially incorporating this as a retroarch core.

 ### NAM (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: You'll need to add your own full version NAM.GRP and NAM.RTS and .CON files and optionally CD audio tracks as OGG file in the format trackXX.ogg (where XX is the track number) to the ports/rednukem-redneck1/gamedata folder.
 Then you should be able to start NAM from the emulationstation menu. \